sysroad/DotNetCoreSampleServer/README.md

 Using .Net core 3.1 + SuperSocket.

-To test a code open SampleServer folder with visual studio code then debug it.
+To test a code open SampleServer folder with visual studio code then start debug.

 Server use a default supersocket's commandline protocol and listen on port 9090.